minhcp/BNE/README.md

   * tqdm==4.31.1

 # Two pretrained encoders:
-models/BNE_SGw and models/Emb_SGsc
+models/BNE_SGw and models/BNE_SGsc

 # Usage
 1. Download and extract two pretrained word embedding files: [Emb_SGw.txt and Emb_SGsc.txt](https://bit.ly/2LnM5E7).
 These embeddings are pretrained on PubMed abstracts using skip-gram models.
-2. Create a file names.txt that stores the input names, one name on each line.
+2. Create an input file names.txt to store the input names, one name on each line.
 3. Run either of these commands.
 You will need to update the paths accordingly.
 ```
 python bne.py --model models/BNE_SGw --fe e:/Emb_SGw.txt --fi names.txt --fo output_BNE_SGw.txt